The state of the college grad job market in 2022

 Take on a side gig or part-time job

-Food delivery services like DoorDash, Uber Eats and other similar apps have exploded thanks to stay-at-home orders.
+Food delivery services like DoorDash, Uber Eats and other similar apps have exploded since the start of the pandemic.
 The same is true for grocery delivery services like Instacart and Shipt.

 Some other potential side gigs include: